Return of the Ancients

 The Atlas Passive Tree (300+ nodes)

-The Atlas Passive Tree has been significantly expanded — over 300 nodes.
+The Atlas Passive Tree has been significantly expanded — over 300 nodes (sources disagree on the exact total).
 Points come exclusively from maps inside the Fortress.
 See the New Atlas Tree section for full detail on the fully-allocatable, no-respec model.

 Quest hand-in: Arbiter of Ash (now inside the Fortress)